History of Málaga: 21st century

 The Metro in Málaga began with proposals in the late '90s to create a light rail network to relieve the problem of traffic congestion in the city.
 In 2001, the Ministry of Public Works and Transport commissioned a study based on suggestions in the Intermodal Transport Plan, which had initially proposed four lines.
 The first two lines are still under construction as of 2012.

 Since 1998 the Port of Málaga has been undergoing renovation and expansion as part of the project called the Plan Especial del Puerto de Málaga.
 There are major projects underway or planned to radically change the image of the port and surrounding areas.
 The total traffic of goods imported or exported was 2,316,780 metric tonnes in 2015.

 Cruise shipping has become an essential industry at the port and a major driver of investment in Málaga.
 In 2012 there were 651,517 passengers visiting the city onboard cruise ships calling at the port, including those who started or ended their cruise in Málaga.
 Meanwhile, the regular line of coast trade between Málaga and Melilla moved around 303,369 passengers, for a total of approximately 942,214 passengers traveling to, from or through the port.
 The development of the cruise industry is proceeding with a new passenger terminal, port museum and environmental education center planned for inclusion in the cruise ship facilities at Quay 2.
 A commercial marina will also operate from Quay 1, catering to 24 super-yachts of up to 30 meters, and the Eastern Quay passenger terminal will be remodeled to improve pedestrian access and double existing capacity to 560,000 passengers a year.
 The quays are connected by a system of internal roads and a network of internal and external railway lines.
-The internal rail network links the Harbor Services Area with the Málaga main rail station.
+The internal rail network links the harbor services area with the Málaga main rail station.

 AVE (Alta Velocidad Española, AVE), a high-speed rail service operated by Renfe, the Spanish national railway company, inaugurated the Córdoba-Málaga high-speed rail line, a standard gauge railway line 155 km in length, on 24 December 2007.
-Designed for speeds of 300 km/h and compatibility with neighbouring countries' rail systems, it connects Málaga and Córdoba.
+Designed for speeds of 300 km/h and compatibility with neighboring countries' rail systems, it connects Málaga and Córdoba.
 The line runs through precipitous terrain in the Sierra Nevada and several viaducts and tunnels were necessary to complete the connections.